xjordeen/xjordeen/README.md

 - [Twitter](your Twitter profile link) -->

 📫 **How to Reach Me:**
-- Email: [Your Email Address]
+- Email: jordenslater@gmail.com

 ⚡ **Fun Fact:**
 - I've got a supercharged knack for untangling tricky dilemmas and conjuring up ingenious solutions!
-- *a.k.a My superpower is being able to figure it out*
+     *a.k.a My superpower is being able to figure it out*

 Feel free to check out my projects, and if you'd like to collaborate or provide any guidance, I'd be more than happy to connect with you! 😄